Combining Changes and Conflict Resolution

 Merge Commit

 Merge commit is an alternative way to integrate your work with remote changes.
-The combined state is committed using a separate special merge commit.
+The combined state is committed using a separate merge commit.

 Merge Started

-In the end you’ll be creating a merge commit that merges commits #2 and #4 into your work.
+You must create a merge commit that merges commits #2 and #4 into your work.
 The changes already in your local work (#3 and #5) are kept.

 Conflict Resolution: Resolving the Two Conflicts